-Computer isn't getting power.

-Make sure no short circuits exist between the motherboard and chassis.
+Computer isn't getting Make sure no short circuits exist between the motherboard and power. chassis.
 Verify that all jumpers are set to their default positions.
 Turn the power switch on and off to test the system.
 Check that the 115V/230V switch of the power supply is properly set.

-VGA monitor not properly connected.

-If the power is on but you have no video, remove all the add-on cards, and cables.
+VGA monitor not properly If the power is on but you have no video, remove all the add-on connected cards, and cables.
+Use the speaker to determine if any beep codes exist.
+Consult monitor's manual if necessary.
+Computer is in sleep or Press a key on the keyboard suspend mode.

-Set JP14 ON to enable the CPU Safe Mode and set all other jumpers to their default settings (See Chapter 3 for reference)

-Use the speaker to determine if

-any beep codes exist.

-Consult monitor's manual if

-necessary.

-Computer is in sleep or

-suspend mode.

-Press a key on the keyboard or move the mouse to wake it